chipsalliance/adams-bridge/docs/AdamsBridgeHardwareSpecification.md

 The signing operation is the most time-consuming part of the MLDSA algorithm.
 However, it is not constant-time due to the inherent nature of ML-DSA.
 The signing process involves a loop that continues until all validity checks are passed.
 The number of iterations depends on the provided privkey, message, and sign_rnd.

 According to FIPS 204 recommendations, there is no mechanism to interrupt the signing loop.
 Nevertheless, for the ML-DSA-87 parameter set, the average number of required loops is 3.85.

-To hit higher perofrmance, several engine can be used in a parallel fashion.
-While the signing performance determines the total requried cores.

-As an exmaple, to hit 100,000 IOPS @600MHz with unprotected architecture, we needs:
-100,000 IOPS /  5,639 IOPS = 17.7 -> 18 cores.

 # Proposed architecture